barryclark/jekyll-now/_posts/2015-10-28-autoboxing_and_equality.md

 integer1 == integer2 -> false
 ```

-As expected, the two ints are equal and the two Integers are not.
+As expected, the two `int`s are equal and the two `Integer`s are not.
 I didn't know what to expect for the rest.

 The moral of the story is to (almost) always use `.equals()` when available, since it will have consistent results.